sendwithus/jobs/senior-engineer-cloud.md

 We're looking for an experienced engineer to design our cloud architecture, scale our backend systems, and grow into a senior leader on our engineering team.

 As an early employee, you'll be joining a rapidly growing startup to design and scale a product people love.
 This is a high-impact, high-opportunity technical role.
-You'll be working with modern technologies to build a high performance services, and tou'll be talking with actual customers to learn what matters most.
+You'll be working with modern technologies to build a high performance service, and you will be talking with actual customers to learn what matters most.

 <!-- more -->